Evaluating Risks in Weak-to-Strong Alignment: A Bias-Variance Perspective: Conclusion

 \section{Conclusion}

 We studied weak-to-strong alignment through a bias--variance--covariance lens that connects misfit-based theory to practical post-training pipelines.
 Across four weak-to-strong settings spanning SFT, RLHF, and RLAIF, our results show that blind-spot deception is more strongly associated with strong-model variance than with covariance or aggregate weak-to-strong risk alone.
-At the same time, the cross-dataset reversals indicate that deception is shaped not only by strong-model confidence, but also by where weak-model uncertainty creates supervisor blind spots.
+At the same time, the cross-dataset reversals indicate that deception is shaped not only by strong-model confidence, but also by where weak-model uncertainty creates blind spots.

 These findings suggest two practical lessons.
-First, strong-model variance provides a useful early warning signal, since highly dispersed confidence after training is associated with elevated blind-spot deception.
-Second, the blind-spot deception metric offers a practical way to evaluate weak--strong model pairs without requiring a ceiling model, using only confidence scores on a held-out preference set.
+First, strong-model variance may serve as a useful candidate early-warning signal, since highly dispersed confidence after training is associated with elevated blind-spot deception in our experiments.
+Second, the blind-spot deception metric offers a practical diagnostic for evaluating weak--strong model pairs without requiring a ceiling model, using only confidence scores on a held-out preference set.
+However, our results stop at diagnosis: we do not yet demonstrate that directly optimizing, regularizing, or selecting models based on this signal reduces deception.

 More broadly, our results suggest that evaluating weak-to-strong alignment requires going beyond aggregate transfer success or weak--strong agreement.
-A strong model may appear to generalize beyond its teacher while still failing systematically in the teacher's blind spots.
-Future work should test whether these patterns extend beyond Llama-family models and harmlessness-focused preference datasets to broader architectures, domains, and alignment objectives.
+A strong model may appear to generalize beyond the weak model while still failing systematically in the weak model's blind spots.
+Future work should test whether strong-model variance can be used in closed-loop mitigation strategies, such as early stopping, checkpoint selection, confidence regularization, or uncertainty-aware data selection, and whether these patterns extend beyond Llama-family models and harmlessness-focused preference datasets.